 A short walk through the beautiful gardens is the coffee shop.
 You will find Sue, the lady of the house baking and working her magic in the kitchen throughout the day.
 The coffee shop offers a choice to sit outside on the 21-meter deck with the most spectacular views or you can enjoy your home cooked meal inside between the interesting decor.
 The coffee shop is fully licenced.

 Helpful Staff and Local Craft shop

 The staff were friendly, helpful and attentive.
-They often offered us advice on the weather, best nearby attractions and we were always greated with a friendly smile.
+They often offered us advice on the weather, best nearby attractions and we were always greeted with a friendly smile.

 There is a section inside the coffee shop dedicated to selling a few local crafts, natural handmade products and souvenirs to remember your Leopard Rock experience which is well worth a visit.

 Everything in the coffee shops menu is carefully selected and homemade.
 Most of the ingredients for the coffee shop is organic and grown on the property to ensure you get the best, freshest and tastiest meals straight from the kitchen.

 The overhanging rock hangs approx 2.5 meters over the ground with amazing views and a spectacular, Instagram worthy photo opportunity.

 There are historic photo’s in the back of the restaurant of the rock that people have brought in over the years when it was a part of a local Margate tour.
 It got its name Leopard Rock because a game farmer Mr Sussens would visit the farmers in the area with his tame pet leopard named Suzie.
 From time to time Suzie would pose in photographs with tour groups on the rock and so the name stuck.

 In 1964 Happy Day Tours sold the property to a private owner.
 The path to the rock became so overgrown that there was no longer any access and the rock was an abandoned bygone.